 College Summer Intern Program

 Iridium is proud to offer college students the opportunity to participate in the Iridium Summer Internship Program.
 Internship opportunities are available in our Virginia and Arizona facilities.
+You can learn more about our opportunities for students by visiting our Internship Program page.

 Bring Your Child to Work Day